ermio/test-dashbaord1/_reasons/05_governance.md

 Here’s how it works:

-1. Proposals—called Basis Cash Improvement Proposals, or "BIPs"—are created and discussed in dedicated channels in the Governance section of the [Basis Cash project Discord](https://discord.gg/UEZq3HF5Eu).
+1. Proposals—called Basis Cash Improvement Proposals, or “BIPs”—are created and discussed in dedicated channels in the Governance section of the [Basis Cash project Discord](https://discord.gg/UEZq3HF5Eu).
 2. Those proposals deemed worthy to proceed to implementation are put to vote at the [Basis Cash Governance Platform](https://snapshot.page/#/basiscash.eth).
 Only people with Basis Shares staked in the Boardroom are allowed to vote, and votes are weighted by the amount of shares held.

 Important to know:

-- Separate from the Treasury, used to fund Bond redemption, the Basis Cash protocol also funds the Community Development Fund, used to fund project operations.
-Proposals for the use of these funds are called Community DAO Improvement Proposals, or "CDIPs".
+- Separate from the Treasury, used to fund Bond redemption, the Basis Cash protocol also funds the Community Development Fund, with 2% of new emission, which is used to pay for project operations and expenses.
+Proposals for the use of these funds are called Community DAO Improvement Proposals, or “CDIPs”.
 CDIPs can be  proposed by any community member.
-After discussion a "Discord Vote" is taken, and if passed, the CDIP moves to formal voting (like BIPs).
+After discussion a “Discord Vote” is taken, and if passed, the CDIP moves to formal voting (like BIPs).

 At this point, you know all the basics of Basis Cash!